Killing of Eric Garner: Events of July 17, 2014

 When Pantaleo approached Garner from behind and attempted to handcuff him, Garner pulled his arms away, saying, "Don't touch me, please."
-Pantaleo then placed his arm around Garner's neck and pulled him backward in an attempt to bring him to the ground; in the process, Pantaleo and Garner slammed into a glass window, which did not break.
+Pantaleo then placed his arm around Garner's neck and pulled him backward in an attempt to take him to the ground; in the process, Pantaleo and Garner slammed into a glass window, which did not break.
 Garner went to his knees and forearms and did not say anything for a few seconds.
 At that point, three uniformed officers and the two plainclothes officers had surrounded him.
 After 15 seconds, the video shows Pantaleo removing his arm from around Garner's neck; Pantaleo then used his hands to push Garner's face into the sidewalk while pinning him down.
-Garner is heard saying "I can't breathe" eleven times while lying face down on the sidewalk.
+Garner said "I can't breathe" eleven times while lying face down on the sidewalk.
 The arrest was supervised by a female African-American NYPD sergeant, Kizzy Adonis, who did not intercede.
 Adonis was quoted in the original police report as stating, "The perpetrator's condition did not seem serious and he did not appear to get worse."

-A police sergeant called an ambulance and indicated that Mr. Garner was having trouble breathing, but reportedly added that he "did not appear to be in great distress".
+A police sergeant called an ambulance and indicated that Garner was having trouble breathing, but reportedly added that he "did not appear to be in great distress".
 Garner lay motionless, handcuffed, and unresponsive for several minutes before an ambulance arrived, as shown in a second video.
 After Garner lost consciousness, officers turned him onto his side to ease his breathing.
 Garner remained lying on the sidewalk for seven minutes.
 When an ambulance arrived, EMTs checked his pulse but did little else for about two minutes before lifting him onto a stretcher.
 According to police, Garner had a heart attack while being transported to Richmond University Medical Center.
 He was pronounced dead at the hospital one hour later.

 A funeral was held for Garner on July 23, 2014, at Bethel Baptist Church in Brooklyn.
 At the funeral, Al Sharpton gave a speech calling for harsher punitive measures to be taken against the officers responsible for the incident.